Home

 Hester (Minerd) Rankin

-Hester and Robert were the parents of 10 children -- John William Rankin, Sarah Jane Addis, James Henry Rankin, Marinda King, Elizabeth Ann Rankin, Minerva Rankin, Alfred Rankin, Margaret Ann Fike, George Washington Rankin and Robert Alexander Rankin.
+Hester and Robert together produced a family of 10 children -- John William Rankin, Sarah Jane Addis, James Henry Rankin, Marinda King, Elizabeth Ann Rankin, Minerva Rankin, Alfred Rankin, Margaret Ann Fike, George Washington Rankin and Robert Alexander Rankin.

-Robert enlisted in Battery K of the 2nd PA Artillery on Aug.
+In year two of the war, Robert enlisted in Battery K of the 2nd Pennsylvania Artillery on Aug.
 25, 1862.
 While in action on June 18, 1864, during a charge on the enemy's entrenched line near Petersburg, VA, he was shot in the right leg below the knee.
 So many soldiers ran past, tripping over him as he sat, that he dug a hole and temporarily buried his leg until he could be evacuated.

-He was sent to the Corps Hospital at Point of Rocks, VA and then to Hampton Hospital, VA, where the ball was removed.
+He was sent to the Corps Hospital at Point of Rocks, VA and then to Hampton Hospital, VA, where the ball was removed from his leg.
 In August 1864, he was transferred to David's Island, NY for treatment, and then was moved to Haddington Hospital, Philadelphia, where he reported after returning home on furlough.
-Later, he was sent to a hospital in West Philadelphia and stayed there for the remainder of the war.
-He was discharged on June 3, 1865.

 The Petersburg battlefield during and after the war